LogicCutPro Product · Adobe Premiere Pro Extension

 One license activates on one machine only.
 Once a key is in use on a computer, it cannot be activated elsewhere without first deactivating it from the current machine.
 The Deactivate button is located in the bottom-right corner of the panel.

-Important: Each license includes only one self-service deactivation.
+Important: Each license includes one self-service deactivation at a time.
+If you need to deactivate again, you must wait 72 hours from the previous deactivation before another self-service deactivation becomes available.
 If you are planning to switch computers, reinstall your OS, or make significant hardware changes — such as replacing your motherboard or storage drive — deactivate the plugin before making those changes, as these actions will alter your Hardware ID.
-Once your self-service deactivation has been used, you will no longer be able to deactivate on your own again and will need to contact our support team directly to request a manual transfer.

 Contact Support